raparicio6/pokemon-finder-react/README.md

 Install dependencies by running:
 `npm i`

-Create a *.env.correspondingEnv* (e.g. .env.development) file and add:
+Create a *.env.correspondingEnv* (e.g. .env.development) file at the root of the project and add:
 `REACT_APP_USER_BASE_URL=api_back_url`
 By default you should use *http://localhost:8080*